 With all the business travel I do, I rarely have personal time to explore the wonderful cities I get to visit.
 So when I was in San Francisco recently, I was on a mission to change that.
 With less than 24 hours in San Francisco, I hit the ground running to see the City by the Bay.

 I stayed at the iconic Fairmont San Francisco on Nob Hill.
 (I learned Nob is short for “nobility” and is derived from it being an affluent neighbourhood.)
 It’s the perfect area to walk and definitely helps to work off all the food you will consume in San Francisco.

 I’d visited Tartine Bakery, a San Francisco breakfast institution, years ago but was curious about the new Tartine Manufactory.
 Like the name alludes, its massive compared to the original.
 But the food is equally fantastic and the extra space means you’ll have no problem getting a table.
 The Tartine Bakery Morning Bun is legendary as is the Strawberry Tartine with parmesan and ricotta (seriously, I never thought I’d like these flavours together).
-The Emmer Porridge with ricotta, spiced yams, and apple molasses is a perfect if you’re looking for something hearty.
+The Emmer Porridge with ricotta, spiced yams, and apple molasses is perfect if you’re looking for something hearty.
 But in my opinion, the Tartine Bakery Egg Sandwich, which comes on a soft bun with cabot cheddar and bacon, is hands-down the best breakfast sandwich in San Francisco.

-And that’s saying a lot.
+After a jam-packed 24 hours in San Francisco, I couldn’t wait to crawl into my bed at the Fairmont San Francisco.
 I know now, more than ever, that I need to spend more time in San Francisco.
 Have you been before?
 If so, what should I add to my list for next time?